polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/integrate/subkey.md

 $ cargo build -p subkey --release
 ```

-This will generate the `subkey` binary in `./target/release/subkey`.
+This will generate the Subkey binary in `./target/release/subkey`.
 Please be aware that the
-interface to `subkey` may change between versions; the commands described below have all been tested
+interface to Subkey may change between versions; the commands described below have all been tested
-with the version of `subkey` specified by the `cargo install` command in the
+with the version of Subkey specified by the `cargo install` command in the
 [Build from Source](#build-from-source) section.
 If you follow the steps in this section to compile
-`subkey` with Cargo, the version of `subkey` will depend on the branch or commit of Substrate that
+Subkey with Cargo, the version of Subkey will depend on the branch or commit of Substrate that you
-you have checked out.
+have checked out.

 ## Generating Keys